-"Behind the Brochures" is a series brought to you to give further insight into Romina Puno, our outreach coordinator, gave us a glimpse of her recent trip to the University of Lincoln last March 1-3, 2017, where she detailed her experiences during her visit at the university.
+"Behind the Brochures" is a series brought to you to give further insight into specific universities and what they might offer beyond the ordinary.
+Romina Puno, our Education Outreach Coordinator, kicked off our series by giving us a glimpse of the University of Lincoln, which she visited in March 2017.

 At the University of Lincoln, the satisfaction of students comes first.
 Located right above London, it is about 2.5 hours away from London via train and about 3 hours if you go by car.

 Lincoln City as a “university town” is a great place to be in because it simply means that the university is part of the town, so everything is within a walking distance.
 The hotel Romina was staying at was right in front of the campus, and each department had its own building.
 The Student Union building where the bars and canteen are located is at the heart of the campus.
 The international office and library is also seen with it.
 The only building far from the university is the Department of Agri- Technology, where a student will have to take a free bus ride to the campus, which is equivalent to a 15 minute drive from the city.
 The space is really beautiful and massive because you’re literally inside a 20-acre land to learn about agri technology.